-We assign A2 stable/P-1 issuer and deposit ratings and A2 stable senior unsecured debt ratings to BAWAG P.S.K.
+We assign A2(stable)/P-1 deposit and issuer ratings and A2(stable) senior unsecured debt ratings to BAWAG P.S.K.
 AG (BAWAG).
-Furthermore, we assign Baa2 junior senior unsecured and subordinated debt ratings, as well as a baa1 Baseline Credit Assessment (BCA) and baa1 Adjusted BCA, and an A1/P-1 Counterparty Risk Rating to BAWAG.
+Furthermore, we assign a baa1 Baseline Credit Assessment (BCA) and baa1 Adjusted BCA, as well as Baa2 junior senior unsecured and subordinated debt ratings, and an A1/P-1 Counterparty Risk Rating to BAWAG.